telerik/blazor-docs/components/chart/types/rangebar.md

 # Range Bar Chart

-The <a href="https://www.telerik.com/blazor-ui/range-bar-chart" target="_blank">Blazor Range Bar Chart</a> displays data as horizontal bars whose position and length vary according to their values.
+The <a href="https://www.telerik.com/blazor-ui/range-bar-chart" target="_blank">Blazor Range Bar Chart</a> displays data as horizontal bars whose position and length vary according to pairs of `from` and `to` values.
 You can use a Range Bar Chart to show a comparison between several sets of data (for example, summaries of quantitative or time data).
 Each series is automatically colored differently for easier reading.
-The Range Bar Chart is similar to the [Bar Chart]({%slug components/chart/types/bar%}), which can be regarded as a Range Bar Chart with a "low" ("from") value of zero.
+The Range Bar Chart is similar to the [Bar Chart]({%slug components/chart/types/bar%}), which can be regarded as a Range Bar Chart with a `from` value of zero.

 @[template](/_contentTemplates/chart/link-to-basics.md#understand-basics-and-databinding-first)